 "You have one second to tell me before you're stardust."

-"My best friend Goku is a Super Saiyan and he's going to come to Vegetasei to kick some Elite ass!"
+"My best friend Goku is a Super Saiyan and he's going to come to Vegetasei to purge the Elites!"
 She shrieked, her own hair whipping around her as she grit her teeth at the hurricane of dark energy ripping throughout the room.

 "What?"
 The Prince cried incredulously, his ki swiftly diminishing.